-After getting a taste of the dark side last year, it’s time to make the most of every celebration (because we can)!
-Team up with budding Star Wars fans to create festive family fun for May 4 (also known as Star Wars Day).
+After getting a taste of the dark side in the last couple years, we're ready to make the most of every celebration (because we can)!
+Team up with budding Star Wars fans to create festive family fun for May 4 (Star Wars Day).
 Transform your home into a Star Wars galaxy with these fun ideas.

 - Form a family alliance by dressing in Star Wars gear whether it’s pajamas, favorite t-shirts or full costumes.